The Asymmetric Epistemic Principle

 Each agent is a hub with two structural directions:

-Downward (one) The agent's own internal protocol — the sub-interactions that compose it Full decipherment possible (this is what science does)
+Downward (one) The agent's own internal Propagation — the sub-interactions that compose it Full decipherment possible (this is what science does) The agent is the parent of these sub-interactions

 The agent has one interior, many exteriors.
 The one interior gives it the experience of being a unified self.
-The many exteriors are why it can never know its full context.
+The many exteriors are why it can never know its full context — and never act upon it.

-A cell is simultaneously part of the tissue, the organ, the blood-flow, the signaling cascade, the body's energy budget — each a different parent interaction running its own protocol.
-All of these contain the cell as a pole; none of them is decipherable from the cell's vantage.
+A cell is simultaneously part of the tissue, the organ, the blood-flow, the signaling cascade, the body's energy budget — each a different parent interaction running its own Propagation.
+All of these contain the cell as a pole; none of them is decipherable from the cell's vantage; none of them can be interacted with from inside.

 4. Partial upward access

-The principle does not state that agents are blind to their upward context.
+The principle does not say agents are blind to upward context.
 Several modes of partial access exist:

-Full protocol decipherment upward is impossible.
+Full Propagation decipherment upward is impossible.
 Inferential glimpses are not.

 5. Consequences